Axway/amplify-central/content/en/docs/integrate_with_central/custom_billing.md

 }'
 ```

-Create the resource hook definition using API: add the following in a file and apply the file `axway central apply -f {filename.yaml}`
+Or create the resource hook definition using Axway CLI: add the following in a file and apply the file `axway central apply -f {filename.yaml}`

 ```yaml
 group: management